 - Digestive symptoms, such as nausea or vomiting, poor appetite, or constipation

 - Increased thirst or more frequent urination, due to changes in the kidneys

 - Muscle weakness or twitches

 - Changes in how your brain works, such as feeling tired or fatigued or confused

 - Bone pain and long-term spine changes, if the bones have become thinner or weaker

 Exams and Tests

 Treatment is aimed at the cause of hypercalcemia whenever possible.
-In people with primary hyperparathyroidism (PHPT), surgery may be needed to remove the abnormal parathyroid gland and cure the hypercalcemia.
+People with primary hyperparathyroidism (PHPT) may need surgery to remove the abnormal parathyroid gland.
+This will cure the hypercalcemia.

-Severe hypercalcemia that causes symptoms and requires a hospital stay is treated with the following:
+Severe hypercalcemia that causes symptoms and requires a hospital stay may be treated with the following: